ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 name of the PID associated with C. Otherwise, find the longest block C' in CS such that C' prefix-matches C, but is shorter than C. If there is such a block C', the value of `pid` is the name of the PID associated with C'.
+YRY: Handle the issue of decomposition.
 If not, then `pid` has no value for block C.

-Note that although an ALTO server MAY provide a GET-mode property map resource which returns the entire map for the `pid` property, there is no need to do so, because that map is simply the inverse of the network map.
+Note that although an ALTO server MAY provide a GET-mode Property Map which returns the entire map for the `pid` property, there is no need to do so, because that map is simply the inverse of the network map.

 ## Impact on Other Properties